schoeberl/tt09-sigma-delta/docs/info.md

 The input is mixed with the feedback delay/inversion and uses the threshold of the DFF input as a comparator, serving as a single bit ADC.

-The R and C values cdepend on you input signal and can be discussed and should be explored.
+The R and C values depend on the input signal and can be discussed and should be explored.

 ```